ophiolite/ultrasignup/log.md

 * Moving this log to a new file and start compiling more succinct readme Contact GitHub API Training Shop Blog About

+December 3, 2016:

+* Lottery day for 2017 WSER
+  * Will run lottery pulls through model when loaded to ultrasignup